What is Age Discrimination?

 These are all important questions, and as you get them answered there are other steps you can take as well.
 Reviews and referrals are obviously important, and you should check out the firm’s reputation in the legal community as well.

 The Better Business Bureau will have ratings of the firms that typically handle these kinds of cases, and there may be associations within the legal community that can provide information that will help you ascertain which ones offer the best kind of representation in age discrimination cases in your area.

 Also, be aware of how you’re being treated as you go through the process of shopping your case.
 Are the support people professional?
 Do the lawyers you’re talking to really believe in your case?
 Are they giving you an honest assessment of your chances, and what options and possibilities are they recommending?

 Finally, make sure you keep records as you go through this process.
 If you end up interviewing with multiple law firms, sometimes it’s hard to remember the specifics, and a journal or diary can help you keep track.
 What solutions are being offered, and are they acceptable to you?

-If you have a case in Southern California and you need a Los Angeles age discrimination lawyer, contact us for a free consultation.
-Our age discrimination attorneys are standing by and ready to discuss your case and help you understand if age discrimination may have occured in your situation.
+If you have a case in Southern California and you need a discrimination lawyer, contact us for a free consultation.
+Our attorneys are standing by and ready to discuss your case and help you understand if employment discrimination may have occurred in your situation.